Considered the spiritual capital of Thailand, Chiang Mai is a rollercoaster of experiences. Here are some of the best things to do in Chiang Mai!

 A few of the temples in the city have a “Monk Chat” program, where you can speak freely to monks about their beliefs or simply mundane aspects of their lifestyle.
 In exchange, they get to practice their English.

-We’ve done this with two monks and it was indeed a unique experience.
-While one of the monks was extremely shy, the other one was very talkative and friendly.
-Putting into perspective your own life against such a different way of life is very enriching and (really) makes you think.
+We’ve done this with two monks.
+While one of the monks was extremely shy, the other one was extremely talkative and friendly.
+Putting face-to-face such different perspectives in life is very enriching and really gives you food for thought.

 These are some of the most popular places to chat with monks in Chiang Mai.